-Limit of fifteen (15) children per celebration Majority of celebrations are held at 10:30am
+Limit of twenty(20) children per celebration

 Requirements for Baptism

 COMPLETED Baptism Application (can be picked up at Parish Office or printed from website: CONTACTS > FORMS )

 Child's birth certificate (Hospital Certificate is NOT VALID)